bricks81/BricksAsset/README.md

 Meaning of this parts

-	'module_assets_path' 	is the absolute path of the modules public dir which stores files that have to be published.
+	'moduleAssetsPath'	 	is the absolute path of the modules public dir which stores files that have to be published.
 							This have to be defined for each Module.

-	'wwwroot_path' 			defines the directory which is reachable through your browser (path of the filesystem - can be relative).
+	'wwwRootPath' 			defines the directory which is reachable through your browser (path of the filesystem - can be relative).

-	'http_assets_path' 		is the relative subpath to the folder where the 						files will be copied or linked.
+	'httpAssetsPath' 		is the relative subpath to the folder where the 						files will be copied or linked.

 ### Graficaly
 	application dir			current working directory
 	|
 	|- Modules
 	|	|- BricksAsset
-	|		|- public		module_assets_path (refers to the filesystem
+	|		|- public		moduleAssetsPath (refers to the filesystem
 	|						- must be absolute directory path)
  	|
-	|- public				wwwroot_path (refers to the filesystem
+	|- public				wwwRootPath (refers to the filesystem
 		|					- can be relative)
-		|- module			http_assets_path (refers to the http path
+		|- module			httpAssetsPath (refers to the http path
-							- must be relative to the wwwroot_path)
+							- must be relative to the wwwRootPath)

 ## Usage